Minds On

 - The Haudenosaunee – what was their role in the fur trade?

-Use the following checklist to help guide your creation of the presentation.
+As you complete this activity, use the following checklist to help guide and evaluate your presentation.

 My presentation includes: